Tripsy/nextjs.test/README.md

 # IDEAS

+1. Refactor validation
+2. Revise i8next
+3. Log history
-1. Add section "documentation"
+4. Add section "documentation"
-2. login with google / facebook
+5. login with google / facebook
-3. For template section
+6. For template section
    - would be a nice idea to keep track of the last changes (maybe add a new column - prev version id and a button to restore to that version)
    - view presentation could be enhanced